Click on any question to see the answer. Still have questions? No problem. That’s totally normal. Email us and let’s chat.

 Do you sell clay & pottery supplies?

 Yes!
-We sell Highwater Clays in 25lb bag increments at $20/bag plus tax.
+We sell Laguna and Standard Clays in 25lb bag increments at $20/bag plus tax.
 Contact us to discuss our clay bodies and set up a time to purchase.
+We don't sell things like tools, glaze or underglaze.
+Your best bet is going to be Davens in Atlanta.

 Can I drop-in?

+Not really.
 All of our classes have a limited number of seats and need to be registered for ahead of time online.
+Our Try Clay classes generally book out months in advance, so there aren't really drop in spots available (you can always call to be added to a wait list for a particular date).
 We have classes at set times, and the rest of the time the studio is open for our enrolled students to practice.
 So, if you were to pop in, there wouldn't necessarily be a class going on, or a teacher there to help you.

 Do you offer scholarships?